dbcli/mssql-cli/README.rst

     $ pip install mssql-cli

-Please refer to `Install via pip`_ for detailed install instructions via pip on each platform
+Please refer to `Install via pip`_ for detailed install instructions via pip on each platform.